LOVE TRAVEL ENGLAND

 Picture

-Rough walking but this rocky beach too has a fascinating history.
+It's rough walking but this rocky beach too has a fascinating history.
 It looks manmade, but was actually formed about 8000 years ago at the end of the last Ice Age, when rising sea levels piled up the rock and shingle that fell from nearby cliffs.
+Across the bay is that wretched hill we bumbled down about two hours ago.

 Picture